Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

-This paper is about money and finance in quite general terms.
-We intend to position this paper as a piece of work in theoretical informatics rather as work in economy or any other social science.
-Some reasons for doing so are: \begin{enumerate} \item We expect that a number of techniques that have been developed in theoretical informatics can be meaningfully applied to money and finance. \item In particular we expect this to be the case for a number of techniques from the semantic part of theoretical computer science, including fairly standard techniques that we have been using for many years, such as process algebra, module algebra and equational abstract data type specifications, and rather unknown recent developments such as frame algebra, thread algebra, proposition algebra, interface groups, tuplix calculus and meadows. \item We assume that it is just a matter of time that all manifestations of money are exclusively based on information technology.
+This paper\footnote{ Below ``he or she'' will be abbreviated to ``he''.
+Similar abbreviations have been applied throughout the text.
+This paper is a revised version of our ``Formaleuros, formalcoins, and virtual monies'' (\texttt{arXiv.org/abs/1008.0616v1}) written in 2010.
+The revision consists of (i) the removal of (too many) typo's, (ii) bringing the paper up to date with the appearance of Bitcoin (and including some results from recent joint work on Bitcoin with Karl de Leeuw in \cite{BergstraL2013}), (iii) a significant update of the section on Islamic finance and interest prohibition (drawing on recent joint work with Kees Middelburg in \cite{BM2011}, as well as on some remarks made in \cite{BergstraL2013}), (iv) deletion of some 4 pages in total of fragments of minor importance, (v) a minor update of references, (vi) moving the ad hoc theory of definitions to an appendix, and (vii) a small change of the title.} is about money and finance in quite general terms.
+We intend to position this paper as a piece of work in theoretical informatics\footnote{ Following \cite{Bergstra2012d} we prefer to use the term informaticology instead of theoretical informatics; informaticology having a different scope, less mathematical and with some proximity to philosophy of science.
+An alternative phrase for naming IoM\&F is ``informaticological finance''.} rather as work in economy or any other social science.
+Some reasons for doing so are: \begin{enumerate} \item We expect that a number of techniques that have been developed in theoretical informatics can be meaningfully applied to money and finance. \item In particular we expect this to be the case for a number of techniques from the semantic part of theoretical computer science, including fairly standard techniques that we have been using for many years, such as process algebra, module algebra and equational abstract data type specifications, and much less known recent developments such as thread algebra \cite{BergstraMiddelburg2007}), interface groups (\cite{BergstraMiddelburg2010b}), tuplix calculus (\cite{BPZ2007,BNZ2008}), promise theory (\cite{Burgess2007}), and meadows (\cite{BT2007,BBP2013}). \item We assume that it is just a matter of time that all manifestations of money are exclusively based on information technology.
 Then money will be a major application of computer science and the theory of money will be a part of theoretical informatics.